 Fans around the world adore the bestselling The No. 1 Ladies’ Detective Agency and its proprietor, Precious Ramotswe, Botswana’s premier lady detective.
 In this charming series, Mma Ramotswe—with help from her loyal associate, Grace Makutsi—navigates her cases and her personal life with wisdom, good humor, and the occasional cup of tea.

-This year Alexander McCall Smith will publish the twentieth book in this series, so we thought now would be a good time for a refresher!
-Below is a list of the books in the series in order—read on for reminders of some of your favorite series moments and discover any books you may have missed.
+With twenty-two books and counting, there’s always more of The No. 1 Ladies’ Detective Agency to enjoy.
+Below is an updated list of the books in the series in order—read on for reminders of some of your favorite moments and discover any books you may have missed.

 The No. 1 Ladies’ Detective Agency